PYTHON

 Dictionaries come with several built-in methods.
 Some common ones include:

-• The Python dictionary get() method returns the value for the specified key if it exists.
+• The dict get() method returns the value for the specified key if it exists.
 Otherwise, it returns a default value.

-• With the dict update() method, you can merge a dictionary with another dictionary or key-value pairs.
+• With the update() method, you can merge a dictionary with another dictionary or key-value pairs.

 • The dict keys() method returns a dictionary's list of keys as a view object.

-• items() returns a list of key-value pairs as tuples.
+• Using the items() method, you can get a list of key-value pairs as tuples.

 Python Dictionary of Dictionaries